Preparing to Meet with a Workers’ Compensation Lawyer

 - What is the lawyer’s success rate on workers’ compensation cases?

 - Will the attorney personally be handling your case?

-It also is important to discuss fees and costs, including how much the attorney will charge and whether there are other legal expenses related to filing a claim.
-Asking these questions up front can help prevent any misunderstandings that could later prove troublesome or expensive.
+It also is important to discuss fees and costs, including how much the attorney will charge and whether there are other legal expenses related to filing a lawsuit.
+Asking these questions upfront can help prevent any misunderstandings that could later prove troublesome or expensive.

 - What benefits can you expect to collect if your claim is approved;

 - How long will it take before you will start receiving benefits;

 - How long will you be able to receive benefits;

 - Can you continue to collect workers’ compensation after you return to work;